jcaillon/Notes/git/git.md

-git checkout -b <branch> # creates a branch and moves the HEAD on it, does not modify the working directory or the index git checkout -b <branch> <commit-ish> # create then switch to branch from a specific commit (does not work if your working directory is dirty) git checkout -b <branch> <remote>/<branch> # create + switch to the new local branch from origin + track a remote branch git checkout <remote>/<branch> # if branch does not exist locally but exists on a remote, it is equals to the command above git checkout --orphan binaries # creates a new branch without history
+git checkout -b <branch> # creates a branch and moves the HEAD on it, does not modify the working directory or the index git checkout -b <branch> <commit-ish> # create then switch to branch from a specific commit (does not work if your working directory is dirty) git checkout -b <branch> <remote>/<branch> # create + switch to the new local branch from origin + track a remote branch git checkout <branch> # if branch does not exist locally but exists on a remote, it is equals to the command above git checkout --orphan binaries # creates a new branch without history
 ```